 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Known since ancient times as Lan Xang (Land of the Million Elephants), Laos offers the modern world a glimpse of old Indochina.
 Visitors will encounter a country that is less developed than its neighbours China, Thailand and Vietnam, and perhaps more reserved than any other stop in the region.
-They will also find an intoxicating mix of natural beauty, shy hospitality, original Buddhist culture and French influences.
+They will also find an intoxicating mix of natural beauty, original Buddhist culture and French influences.

 Laos' lifeline is the Mekong River, which flows the length of the mountainous, landlocked country and provides water for agricultural lands.
 It's also a major means of transportation.
-The unassuming capital, Vientiane, sits on its banks, giving travellers a comfortable introduction to the Laos' charms.
-However, most visitors would regard Luang Prabang as the destination's highlight.
+The unassuming capital, Vientiane, sits on its banks, giving travellers a comfortable introduction to Laos' charms.
+But most visitors would regard Luang Prabang as the destination's highlight.
 Among other things, they delight in the district's architectural blend of whitewashed houses and splendid golden temples.

 Laos' lush landscape and serene temples are a feast for the senses and a balm for restlessness.
 Visitors can expect to press pause, reset and dissolve their cares in the company of solemn monks and friendly lay-people.